Sol-Client/client/README.md

 I would also appreciate it if people didn't sell this client.

 ## Why?
-There are many Minecraft clients, but a surprising amount of them are closed-source and focus a lot on paid cosmetics.
-This client is free and open source, allowing people to view the code as well as propose changes through GitHub pull requests.
+There are many Minecraft clients, but a surprising number of them are closed-source and focus heavily on paid cosmetics.
+This client is free and open-source, allowing people to view the code and propose changes through GitHub pull requests.

-Many other projects lack important features such as ReplayMod.
-This client still is missing some features, but it has the most important of them.
-There are mod loaders like Fabric, Quilt, and Forge, which are very good; they simply lack the same levels of integration.
+Many other projects lack important features, such as ReplayMod.
+While this client is still missing some features, it includes the most important ones.
+There are mod loaders like Fabric, Quilt, and Forge, which are very good, but they lack the same level of integration.

 ## Features

 Here are the main features currently available in the stable version:

 - A clean HUD inspired by Lunar.
 - Replay Mod.
 You will need to install FFmpeg yourself.
 This is completely unaffiliated with the original mod by Johni and CrushedPixel.
-If you encounter any issues, try reproducing them on the official Forge version, and if it happens there, report it on the [ReplayMod GitHub repositority](https://github.com/ReplayMod/ReplayMod).
+If you encounter any issues, try reproducing them on the official Forge version, and if it happens there, report it on the [ReplayMod GitHub repository](https://github.com/ReplayMod/ReplayMod).
 If it only happens on our version, report it here.
 - Freelook (automatically disabled on Hypixel), press "V" to activate.
 - Toggle sprint.
 - Smooth zoom.